nitsuah/gcp/ABOUT.md

 - The script includes a validation step:
   - It compares the CSV reports generated in ASSESSMENT 2 and ASSESSMENT 3 using the `compare_csv_files()` function.
 The validation is deemed successful if the reports match, and an error message is displayed if they do not.

-- The script concludes with a success message indicating that the folder contents has been copied from the source to the destination.
+- The script concludes with a success message indicating that the folder contents have been copied from the source to the destination.